Michael S. Nachmanoff: Early life and education

-Nachmanoff grew up in Arlington, Virginia.
+Nachmanoff was born in 1968 in Washington, D.C.; he grew up in Arlington, Virginia.
 He received his Bachelor of Arts from Wesleyan University in 1991 and his Juris Doctor from the University of Virginia School of Law in 1995.
 He is Jewish.

-Legal career
+Career

 After graduating law school, Nachmanoff served as a law clerk for Judge Leonie Brinkema of the United States District Court for the Eastern District of Virginia from 1995 to 1996.
 After his clerkship, he joined the firm Cohen, Gettings & Dunham, P.C, where he was an associate from 1996 to 2000 and a partner from 2000 to 2002.
 From 2002 to 2015, Nachmanoff served in the Office of the Federal Public Defender for the Eastern District of Virginia starting as the first assistant public defender from 2002 to 2005, the acting federal public defender from 2005 to 2007, and the chief federal public defender from 2007 to 2015.

 In 2007, he argued the case Kimbrough v.
-United States before the Supreme Court, in which the Court ruled district judges have the discretion to depart from the Federal Sentencing Guidelines in cases involving crack cocaine.
+United States before the U.S. Supreme Court, in which the Court ruled district judges have discretion to depart from Federal Sentencing Guidelines in cases involving crack cocaine.

 Federal judicial service

-United States magistrate judge tenure

 Nachmanoff was sworn in as a United States magistrate judge on March 1, 2015.

-District court service

 In April 2021, Senators Mark Warner and Tim Kaine recommended Nachmanoff to be a United States District Judge for the Eastern District of Virginia to the seat vacated by Judge Liam O'Grady.
 On June 30, 2021, President Joe Biden announced his intent to nominate Nachmanoff to serve as a United States district judge for the United States District Court for the Eastern District of Virginia.
 On July 13, 2021, his nomination was sent to the Senate.
-President Biden nominated Nachmanoff to the seat vacated by Judge Anthony Trenga, who assumed senior status on June 1, 2021.
+President Biden nominated Nachmanoff to the seat vacated by Judge Anthony Trenga.
 On July 28, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 23, 2021, his nomination was reported out of committee by a 13–9 vote.
 On October 26, 2021, the United States Senate invoked cloture on his nomination by a 51–46 vote.
 On October 27, 2021, his nomination was confirmed by a 52–46 vote.
 He received his judicial commission on November 2, 2021.

+Comey case

+In September 2025, Nachmanoff was randomly assigned to preside over the federal criminal case against former FBI Director James Comey.